Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

     <Select options={[1, 2, 3]} selectedOption={1} onSelectedOptionChange={() => /* ... */}/>

-In this case the _options_ prop is array of values and _selectedOption_ is a single value.
+In this case the _options_ prop it is array of values and _selectedOption_ is a single value.

 **Advantages**